hiero-ledger/hiero-mirror-node/README.md

 ## Overview

-Mirror nodes receive information from nodes of a Hiero based network and can provide value-added services such as APIs, auditing, analytics, visibility services, security threat modeling, data monetization services, etc. Mirror nodes can also run additional business logic to support applications built using a Hiero based network.
+Mirror nodes receive information from nodes of a Hiero-based network and can provide value-added services such as APIs, auditing, analytics, visibility services, security threat modeling, data monetization services, etc. Mirror nodes can also run additional business logic to support applications built using a Hiero based network.